opiproject/opi-prov-life/boot/README.md

 For example, the first initial bootup part, is detailed here [COORDINATION.md](./COORDINATION.md) considering in-band via different PCIe mechanisms or OOB via Server BMC assisted mechanisms.

+For example, the second reboot part, is detailed here [REBOOT.md](./REBOOT.md) considering in-band via different PCIe mechanisms or OOB via Server BMC assisted mechanisms.

-Coordinated shutdowns, reboots, crashes, error handling will be detailed on a separate pages and link will be posted here.
+Other coordinated shutdowns, reboots, crashes, error handling will be detailed on a separate pages and link will be posted here.

 ## Terms